nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 ```

-### Get result type
+### Get the result type

 Each stage of the dataflow has a type, and potentially defines variables.
-In addition to that - each stage uses special variable `it` - that has to be
+In addition to that - each stage uses the special variable `it` - that has to be
 injected separately for each stage, **but** at the same time it is used for
 communicating values between stages.